KamalAbdali/UrduKeyboardLinux/distrib/readme-linux.txt

 	mv evdev.xml evdev.xml.bak
 	mv xorg.lst xorg.lst.bak

-5. Place the four new files in the system.
-The example commands below assume that the files have been downloaded into a directory called 'UrduQWERTYlinux' and the path to 'xkb' is '/usr/share/X11/xkb'. cd UrduQWERTY-v6linux/symbols cp pk /usr/share/X11/xkb/symbols/ cd ../rules
+5. Place four new files in the system.
+The example commands below assume that the files have been downloaded into a directory called 'UrduQWERTYlinux' and the path to 'xkb' is '/usr/share/X11/xkb'.

+	cd UrduQWERTY-v6linux/symbols
+	cp pk /usr/share/X11/xkb/symbols/
+	cd ../rules